-Despite being Sunday after Thanksgiving, TBIT at LAX was fairly quiet, but then again, I guess most people travel domestically for the holiday and not internationally.
+Despite being Sunday after Thanksgiving, TBIT at LAX was fairly quiet.
+Then again, I guess most people travel domestically for the holiday and not internationally.
 Despite this, when I arrived for my flight 1.5 hours before departure, the check in area was near empty.
-There were about 6 people in the business class line, but not a soul in line for Economy or First.
-Since I was traveling Economy Plus, I would have checked in with the business class passengers, but thought waiting in line would be silly so instead I opted for bypassing the line and checking in with the agent for economy class.
+There were about 6 people in the business class line.
+The Economy and First class lines were deserted.
+Since I was traveling Economy Plus, I can checked in with the business class passengers.
+Yet, waiting in line would be silly.
+Instead I opted for bypassing the line and checking in with the agent for economy class.

 I left the lounge about 45 minutes before my flight departure time, which allowed me to have a look at the newly remodeled TBIT.
 As I walked towards my gate, I was extremely impressed by the new shops and felt like for the first time ever LAX was finally on par with some other big International airports!
 The remodel was well worth the wait.